SeeChen/lexue_C_Language/README.md

 >- These codes are for the convenience of my own review and use in the future;
 >- The comment above the code is the title of the code;
 >- The code is not guaranteed to be completely correct, if you have a better code, you can [Pull requests](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to me;
->- If you have any questions about the code, you can post a discussion in [Issues](https://github.com/SeeChen/lexue_C_Language/issues).
+>- If you have any questions about the code, you can post a discussion in [Issues](https://github.com/SeeChen/lexue_C_Language/issues), or chat with me on [Gitter](https://gitter.im/SeeChen).
-><!--If you want to view the problem-solving ideas, please click [here](https://google.com);
+><!--If you want to view the problem-solving ideas, please click [here](https://google.com); -->
->- For the OJ test result of the code, please check the update information column, update information [Identification](#description).-->
+>- For the OJ test result of the code, please check the update information column, update information [Identification](#description).
 #### File
 >- The codes are sorted in the order of [LEXUE C language](http://lexue.bit.edu.cn/) from top to bottom, which will different from [LEXUE C language](http://lexue.bit.edu.cn/);
 >- Except for the document number, the title is the same as the title used in [LEXUE C language](http://lexue.bit.edu.cn/);